The general of jokes: How and why Ryan Reynolds jokes

 Deconstruction of the myth about the main funny guy in Hollywood.

-Another important factor that influenced the rapid rise in popularity of Reynolds was his marriage to actress Blake Lively, the third and most successful for him.
-Against the background of other stellar couples, who now and then scandal loudly and ugly, these two cause exceptionally affection.
+Another important factor that influenced the rapid growth of Reynolds’ popularity was his marriage to actress Blake Lively, the third and most successful for him.
+Against the background of other stellar couples, who now and then scandal loudly and ugly, these two are extremely affectionate.
 A directly exemplary white family with three children, one is amazed that the liberal community has not yet tried to abolish them for blatant tradition.
 They also do not hide their happiness at all (unlike, again, from some other stellar couples), regularly providing reasons for affection in news feeds and social networks.

 The ability to choose the right friends also worked to strengthen the image of a good, cheerful guy.
 By coincidence or not, it just so happened that Ryan hangs out mainly in the company of the same positive, in no way unnoticed, beautiful and famous guys – Jake Gyllenhaal and Hugh Jackman.
 And it hangs, of course, not quietly, but so that later everyone would discuss what a funny inventor he is, this Ryan.